 - Removal and processing foundations

-During the initial tender period & project design stage, due consideration was given to the proximity of the neighbouring properties, it was established during the tender stage that the explosive demolition of this structure could not be concluded safely in a standard collapse mechanism, as conducted during all previous concrete structured blow down’s, nor would the building fit between its own foot print & the neighbouring properties if toppled.
+During the initial tender period and project design stage, due consideration was given to the proximity of the neighbouring properties, it was established during the tender stage that the explosive demolition of this structure could not be concluded safely in a standard collapse mechanism, as conducted during all previous concrete structured blow down’s, nor would the building fit between its own foot print and the neighbouring properties if toppled.
 The safest method to demolish this structure was to separate the building into four sections then double hinge the separated sections (as shown above).

 The Design Team